13 May 2021

 Guernsey Companies Listing in the UK

-There are several key advantages of using a Guernsey company as the vehicle for an LSE listing:
+There are several key advantages of using a Guernsey fund as the vehicle for a stock exchange listing:

 Guernsey provides top-tier financial services in a well-regulated, robust and stable environment.
-The island has high-quality service providers, including administrators, registrars, auditors and legal advisers.
+The island has high-quality service providers, including administrators, registrars, auditors and legal advisors.